 - 1. Promote transit-supportive land uses (residential, retail, civic, office) within the Transit Station Area.
 The area west of the light rail line is recommended for employment based transit oriented development.
 The development should be primarily office oriented, with limited residential and/or retail.
 East of the rail line, a greater mixture of transit oriented uses is planned, with residential, office and a limited amount of supporting retail being appropriate. - New development within the Transit Station Area should have uses, intensity, site and facade design, and transportation elements that are consistent with the Transit Station Area Principles outlined in the Introduction to South Corridor Station Area Plans. - Design new development to support pedestrian activity.

 Higher density transit supportive development such as this is appropriate in the Transit Station Area.

-for redevelopment, with ground floor retail and structured parking.
+Woodlawn Station has a surface park-and-ride lot, proposed for redevelopment, with ground floor retail and structured parking.